CookieCoder17/Calculator_and_Whiteboard/README.md

 <h2>Calculator_and_Whiteboard</h2>

 A minimal web application that consists of a basic calculator and a drawing whiteboard.
-Nothing out of the ordinary, just my first project using HTML, CSS, and JavaScript.
+Nothing big, just my first project using HTML, CSS, and JavaScript.

 <h3>MathTool website link:</h3>
 <p>